Murteira School Refurbishment / NOZ Arquitectura

 -

-From the architect.
+Text description provided by the architects.
 The project consisted in the refurbishment of the existing school building and extension with the construction of a new adjacent building to accommodate the new program.

 The new building was designed with a remarkably modern language without however overlapping with the existing architecture.